anicolson/DeepXi/README.md

 Current Models
 -----

-The scripts for each of the models can be found in the *./ver* directory.
+The scripts for each of the following models can be found in the *./ver* directory:

 * **c2.7a** is a TCN (temporal convolutional network) that has 2 million parameters.
 * **c1.13a** is a ResLSTM (residual long short-term memory network) that has 10.8 million parameters.